 - (5) Increase in benefit for income taxes resulting from the pro forma net historical losses and depreciation and amortization.
-The tax benefit reflected in the pro forma statement of operations is considered more likely than not to be realized primarily due to the future reversals of existing taxable temporary differences and to a lesser extent anticipated future taxable income.
-The valuation allowance in the historical financial statements offsets a portion of the existing deferred tax assets related to certain state net operating loss carryforwards, which might not be realized.
-The reasons for the valuation allowance on these state net operating loss carryforwards do not impact the assessment that a tax benefit should be recognized in the accompanying pro forma financial statements. - (6) The pro forma adjustment to interest income for the loan to parent adjustments is as follows:
+The tax benefit reflected in the pro forma statement of operations is considered more likely than not to be realized primarily due to the future reversals of existing taxable temporary differences and to a lesser extent anticipated future taxable income. - (6) The pro forma adjustment to interest income for the loan to parent adjustments is as follows: